U.S. sues Novartis, alleging kickbacks to pharmacies

 Novartis is "committed to high standards of ethical business conduct and regulatory compliance in the sale and marketing of our products," Masow said.

-Myfortic net sales totaled $579 million in 2012, up 12 percent from a year earlier, according to Novartis' annual report.
+Myfortic net sales totalled $579 million (£380 million) in 2012, up 12 percent from a year earlier, according to Novartis' annual report.
 The Novartis Pharmaceuticals unit has offices in East Hanover, New Jersey.

 In his announcement, Bharara called Novartis a "repeat offender," referring to a settlement of health care fraud charges based on kickbacks less than three years ago.